wikimedia/translatewiki/melange/README.md

 This will create .bz2 tarball and .sha256sum files in releases/ folder.

 i.
+Sign release tarball (optional):

+   php melange.php sign-release

+This will sign created tarball.

+j.
 Prepare announcement to sent to mailing list:

     php melange.php prepare-announcement